ilg-physics-ucsb/physics3L-manual/dashboard/showcase.md

 [Fi](#Fi-balls) is a Figure link to the balls figure

-`[Ex](#Ex-magnetic-field) is an Exercise link to the Magnetic Strength Exercise`
+`[Ex](#Ex-magnetic-field) is an Activity link to the Magnetic Strength Activity`

-[Ex](#Ex-magnetic-field) is an Exercise link to the Magnetic Strength Exercise
+[Ex](#Ex-magnetic-field) is an Activity link to the Magnetic Strength Activity

 `[Si](#Si-long-wire) is a Simulation link to the Biot Savart Simulation `

 [Si](#Si-long-wire) is a Simulation link to the Biot Savart Simulation

-To name a Figure, Equation, Question, Exercise or Simulation element, simply provide a name directly after the declaration (on the same line).
+To name a Figure, Equation, Exercise, Activity or Simulation element, simply provide a name directly after the declaration (on the same line).

 :::